-December 31, 2021 December 31, 2020
+December 31,

+2022 2021

-877,777 912,164
+Ordinary capital 936,092 877,777

-8,107,810 6,479,416
+Non-risk-weighted assets 9,606,970 8,107,810

-10.83% 14.08%
+Leverage ratio 9.74 % 10.83 %

 Specific provisions

 SBP Rule No. 4-2013, modified by Rule No. 8-2014, states that the specific credit provisions are originated from the objective and concrete evidence of impairment.
 These provisions must be established for credit facilities classified according to the risk categories denominated as: special mention, substandard, doubtful, or unrecoverable, both for individual credit facilities as for a group of such facilities.
 In the case of a group, it corresponds to circumstances that indicate the existence of deterioration in credit quality, although individual identification is still not possible.